Zhang Yujian: Biography

 Zhang first appeared in Mayday's musical film May Day Chase Dream 3DNA in 2011 and was remembered for his role as a delivery boy.

 Zhang first gained recognition with his role as Wang Kai's subordinate in the historical drama Nirvana in Fire.
 He then gained increased recognition with his performances in the fantasy drama Ice Fantasy and crime drama Yu Zui in 2016.

 In 2018, Zhang starred in the fantasy action drama An Oriental Odyssey.
 He received positive reviews for his role as a detective.

 In 2019, Zhang starred as the male lead in the romance web series Le Coup de Foudre, reuniting with An Oriental Odyssey co-star Janice Wu.
 The same year, he starred in the romance comedy drama Please Love Me as a top singer.

+Personal life

-In 2021, it was confirmed that Zhang Yujian and his Le Coup de Foudre co-star, Janice Wu are married and have a child together.
-The couple got divorced in 2022.
+In 2021, it was confirmed that Zhang and his Le Coup de Foudre co-star, Janice Wu are married and have a child together.
+They divorced in 2022.